Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Shea Butter

-Comedogenic Rating: 0 – 2
+- Comedogenic Rating: 0 – 2

-Key Ingredient: Oleic and Stearic Acid
+- Key Ingredient: Oleic and Stearic Acid

-Best for: Normal and dry skin types
+- Best for: Normal and dry skin types

 Shea butter is the fat you get from West African Shea tree nuts.
 It’s a common skincare ingredient because of its multiple benefits on the skin.

-This ingredient has anti-aging and anti-inflammatory benefits.
-When applied, it boosts the skin’s production of collagen and can soothe any redness or swelling almost instantly.
+When applied, shea butter boosts the skin’s production of collagen and can soothe ANY redness or swelling almost instantly.

 It’s also a nice moisturizer because of the tree-nut oils it has.
 They make the skin look healthier.